actionml/docs.actionml.com/awssetupguide.md

 ## Support

 PredictionIO does no Machine Learning itself, it is a high performance scalable framework that does all the work like dataset storage and maintenance, model storage, command line interface and other things that all algorithms need.
-It provides an API that algorithms use to become a *template*.
-The *template* is where the Machine Learning happens so if you have questions about PredictionIO's functions look to the Apache [PredictionIO support page](http://predictionio.incubator.apache.org/support/).
+It provides an API that algorithms use to become a ***template***.
+The ***template*** is where the Machine Learning happens so support for PIO is separate from the templates.

-if you have questions about specific *templates* look to the place the template creator points you.
-This is usually in the template description in the Template Gallery.
-For the Universal Recommender is it in this [Google Group](https://groups.google.com/forum/#!forum/actionml-user).
+If you have questions about PredictionIO's functions look to the Apache [PredictionIO support page](http://predictionio.incubator.apache.org/support/).

+The Universal Recommender and other ActionML templates, including this AWS AMI get free community support in the [ActionML Google Group](https://groups.google.com/forum/#!forum/actionml-user).

-For **Commercial Support** including customization of existing templates, integration with your apps, creating right-scaled deployments, or even help in maintaining and operating virtual private clouds, we at ActionML are happy to help.
+**Commercial Support** including Apache PredictionIO, customization of existing templates, integration with your apps, creating right-scaled deployments, or even help in maintaining and operating virtual private clouds, we at ActionML are happy to help.
 [Contact us](http://actionml.com#contact) with your requirements or questions.